 Many treatment centers for alcohol addiction now offer treatment for co-occurring mental health disorders.
 Likewise, many mental health facilities work with patients to address alcohol abuse.
 Since alcohol abuse and mental illness tend to sustain and amplify each other, treatment for one often requires treatment for both.
 Fortunately, anyone can access dual-diagnosis treatment at any of the hundreds of qualified, professional rehab facilities throughout the country which help people achieve freedom from a variety of disorders every day.
 Dual-diagnosis treatment will typically involve detox from alcohol, therapy in an inpatient or outpatient setting, participation in support groups, and medication.

 If you or someone you know is struggling with alcohol addiction and a diagnosed mental health disorder, today is the day to take the first step to solving the problem.
-To learn more about the options for rehab for alcohol addiction, please contact a dedicated treatment professional right away to get answers to your questions, completely free of charge.
+To learn more about alcohol addiction rehab options, contact a treatment provider today .
+They can help answer any rehab-related questions and calls are completely free of charge.